JanetMatsen/meta4_bins/job_manager/0README.txt

     Loads bins.tsv, samples.tsv into the apporpriate tables. jobs_from_lst
-    Uses a list of jobs (jobs.lst) to populate the job SQL table job_setup
+    Uses a list of jobs (jobs.lst) to populate the job SQL table Also uses sample_meta_info.tsv to match strings like LakWasMeta to IDs like 73_LOW10 job_setup
     Makes PBS files, and scripts for each of the jobs that need to be run e.g. makes samtools(.sh),